See answer

 Blood Pressure

-Consuming less sodium is vital if you have high blood pressure — a condition that commonly accompanies lupus.
+Consuming less sodium is vital if you have high blood pressure, a condition common among people with lupus.
 The most notorious source of sodium is salt.
-According to the American Heart Association, the ideal daily limit on daily sodium for most adults is 1,500 milligrams, and it recommends not exceeding 2,300 milligrams daily.
-Just a half teaspoon of salt contains 1,150 milligrams of sodium — about half your limit for the entire day.
+According to the American Heart Association, most adults should, ideally, consume no more than 1,500 milligrams of sodium daily and not exceed 2,300 milligrams.
+A half teaspoon of salt contains 1,150 milligrams of sodium — about half of the recommended daily limit.

-Notably, table salt isn’t the only source of sodium.
-Sodium also comes from:
+Table salt isn’t the only source of sodium.
+Other sources include:

 • Packaged snack foods (crackers, pretzels, and chips)